shrutiganesh2005/MIST-4610-Group-Project-1/README.md

 <img width="956" alt="Screenshot 2024-04-04 at 3 39 31 PM" src="https://github.com/shrutiganesh2005/MIST-4610-Group-Project-1/assets/131741591/6cdcfa4e-2e0a-4afe-880c-b35291668cc8">

-This query calculates the total sales revenue for merchandise items, grouping them by inventory categories such as Nike and Puma.
-It helps the marketing team plan promotions and the finance team prioritize profitable inventory.
-If sales for Nike and Puma items are strong, resources may be directed towards stocking and advertising these brands more effectively.
+This query calculates the total sales revenue for merchandise items, grouping them by the inventory categories: Nike and Puma.
+This is important in helping the marketing team plan promotions and the finance team prioritize profits based on inventory.
+If sales for Nike and Puma items are specifically strong,the company focus will be on these two categories.